Having trouble getting an order fill?

 Four Common Scenarios

 We’ve all been there.
 You put in an order and you’re not getting filled!
 You modify the price once, twice, thrice, and still no fill!
 Are you doing something wrong or has the market gone mad?!
-We’ve compiled some information that might shed some light on why you might be having trouble opening or closing a trade:
+We’ve compiled some common scenarios that may shed some light on why you might have trouble opening or closing a trade:

-To learn more about Liquidity, then please visit our friends at tastytrade by clicking here.
+To learn more about Liquidity, then please visit our friends at tastytrade by clicking here (Please note: You are leaving tastyworks.com and heading to tastytrade.com).

 Bid-ask spreads are usually the first indicator of liquidity.
 The wider the bid-ask spread, the more difficult it will be to find a favorable price.
-Chances are that there is also little to no volume.
+Chances are it also has little to no volume.
 Simply inputting the mid-price will most likely result in a hanging order, unless there is some considerable price action.
 As a reference, the most liquid options have a spread as narrow as a penny.
-Generally speaking, if you are really itching for a fill, then you can consider changing your price closer to the natural, or nat price.
+Generally speaking, if you are really itching for a fill, then you can consider changing your price closer to the natural, or natural (nat) price.

 No Bid, aka No Buyers